NikolaiHerrmann/Anchor-Tracking/README.md

 Two different approaches were compared:

-- Approach 1: Frame-wise Classification
+- Approach 1: Frame-wise Classification (anchor everything all the time)
-- Approach 2: Only anchor stationary objects and tracking moving ones (with help of Kalman Filter)
+- Approach 2: Only anchor stationary objects while tracking moving ones (with help of Kalman Filter)

-Colors were used as ground truth.
+Colors were used as ground truth for training.

 ![Shell game example](example.png)